excsn/fibre/cache/README.md

 The current state of caching in Rust, while offering some excellent high-performance options, often feels specialized and inflexible.
 Caches can be brilliant but opinionated, while others lack the rich, general-purpose feature set needed for complex applications.

-`fibre-cache` was born from the desire for a cache that is **both incredibly fast and uncompromisingly flexible**.
+`fibre_cache` was born from the desire for a cache that is **both incredibly fast and uncompromisingly flexible**.
 It aims to be the definitive, general-purpose caching library for Rust, providing a complete toolset that feels both powerful to experts and intuitive to newcomers.

 ## Core Philosophy
 *   **No Compromises:** Get the raw speed of a systems language without sacrificing the rich, ergonomic APIs you love.